Archita0102/PD-OpenLANE-Workshop/README.md

 <p align="center">
     <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/ac23f1f3-367c-46f0-8b01-ee1b8fa5d6b0">

--	Select the entire layout by pressing **s(( and then to centre align press **v**.
+-	Select the entire layout by pressing `s` and then to centre align press `v`.
--	To zoom into a particular portion of the layout  press left mouse button then the right and then click z.
+-	To zoom into a particular portion of the layout  press left mouse button then the right and then click `z`.
--	To select a particular cell , hover your pointer on the cell and press s – the cell or pin will be selected.
+-	To select a particular cell , hover your pointer on the cell and press `s` – *the cell or pin will be selected*.
 -	We had set the input output pins to 1 which tells they are equidistant.

 <p align="center">